folio-org/folio-install/runbooks/single-server/README.md

 Each back-end module has a default LaunchDescriptor in its ModuleDescriptor.
 These have basic minimal memory settings that are appropriate for the FOLIO hosted reference environments.
 For a real system, these would need to be [over-ridden](https://dev.folio.org/guides/module-descriptor/#launchdescriptor-properties).

+### Notes for other operating systems

+Utilise this document as a guide to apply to your own particular operating system.
+We can only maintain this one procedure document.